-This is very important: You may fill out the attendance sheet on behalf of yourself and for the instant date.
+This is very important: You may only fill out the attendance sheet on behalf of yourself and for the instant date.
 You may not mark the sheet on behalf of another person, even if that person is in attendance, and you may not permit another person to mark the sheet on your behalf.
 You may not make any mark indicating your attendance for any other date other than the instant date, even if you were or will be in attendance on that date.

-(c) Self-Reporting of Punctuality and Full Attendance: The attendance sheet will have a means of indicating punctuality and your staying for the full duration of class.
-If you will need to depart class early and not return, then you must either make an appropriate notation of that on the attendance sheet.
-Alternatively, if you have a change of plans requiring you to leave early despite not having indicated that in advance on the attendance sheet, then you must inform me by e-mail as soon as reasonably possible afterward to correct the record.
+- (c) Self-Reporting Partial Attendance: The attendance sheet will have a means of indicating if you are not staying for the full duration of class.
+If you will need to depart class early and not return, then you must make an appropriate notation of that on the attendance sheet.
+Alternatively, if you have a change of plans requiring you to leave early despite not having indicated that in advance on the attendance sheet, then you must inform me by e-mail as soon as reasonably possible afterward to correct the record. - (d) Filling Out of Late Arrival Slips: If you arrive late to class, you must legibly and completely fill out a late arrival slip before you sit down.
+If a blank late arrival slip is not available, then you must leave on the podium, before you take your seat, a letter-size sheet of paper providing your name, the name of the class, the full date, the day of the week, and the time of your arrival.